 Sustainable Development Benefits

-- Projected to reduce 35,858 metric tons of greenhouse gas pollution
+- At project inception, projected to reduce 35,858 metric tons of greenhouse gas pollution

 - Replaces polluting grid-based electricity with renewable energy